Ramzy842/TaskNexus/README.md

 # TaskNexus

 TaskNexus is a full-stack MERN (MongoDB, Express, React, Node.js) web application designed to help users efficiently manage their tasks.
-This project showcases robust testing and security practices, modern UI/UX design, and scalable architecture.
+This project showcases robust testing and security practices, modern UI/UX design, scalable architecture, and a strong focus on **Quality Assurance (QA) and automation testing**.

 ## Features